TIKI-Institut/hdfs-k8s-topology-plugin/README.md

 # README #

-This Plugin for HDFS-Namenode resolves the Kubernetes-Cluster-Node for a given Datanode-Pod-VIP. \
-By doing this, it fixes broken HDFS Data Locality on a Kubernetes Cluster.
+This Plugin resolves fixes HDFS Data Locality on Kubernetes \
+It resolves K8s Network locations for Datanodes as well as HDFS Clients \
+This ensures, that clients prefer to consume data from datanodes, which are located on the same kubernetes nodes

 ### Setup ###

-1. Build a "fat-jar"(jar with all dependencies) with maven package
-    * Add maven-assembly-plugin to your pom.xml(see hdfs-topology-plugin/pom.xml)
-    * Run maven package
-2. Add the "fat-jar" in Namenode-Dockerfile and rebuild it
+1. Copy the Jar to Namenode, Namenode-Formatter, Checkpointnode, Datanodes in directory: "/opt/hadoop-<version>/share/hadoop/common/lib"
-3. Add following tags to hdfs-siteconfig.xml
+2. Add following tags to hdfs-siteconfig.xml
     ````xml
     <property>
         <name>net.topology.node.switch.mapping.impl</name>